 I don’t align myself with any particular party.
 When election time comes around, I just take a close look at the values that each candidate has, to see whether they align with mine.
 I research how they have tended to vote in the Dáil or in local government bodies on issues that are important to me.
 If anything, I find that I’m often most likely to support independent candidates.
 I find it hard to trust political parties or politicians in general, even though I know there are many people out there who are truly committed to doing the very best they can for their constituents.
 My aunt, for example, is a councillor for Sinn Féin, and I greatly admire the dedication and passion she has for the causes she advocates and the people she represents.

 Looking at the things I believe in, I could definitely be classified as more of a leftie than anything else.
 But I remain somewhat suspicious of left-wing organisations, because I’m well aware that even within those groups, inequalities and prejudices run deep (“brocialism” and racial bias within socialist circles, for example, are all too real).
-I am not specifically singling out any one political party when it comes to that issue, but I have heard enough stories from friends of mine who have worked with left-wing groups – or who have been involved in anarchist communities – to know that this kind of thing is all too common within supposedly progressive circles.
+I’ve heard enough stories from friends of mine who have worked with left-wing groups – or been involved in anarchist communities – to know that this kind of thing is all too common within supposedly progressive circles.

 When I saw that poster the other day, I was surprised to find myself becoming a little tearful.
 Cheesy as this may sound, it felt like a true gift to have seen a Yes poster first, when several of my friends had been forced to endure the sight of many No posters before ever witnessing one that affirmed their own perspective.
 It felt like a sign of hope.